cigawets/canelita-bot/README.md

 # canelita-bot 🐾

-A simple Discord bot I'm building to learn Ruby and experiment with bot development.
+A simple Discord bot I'm building to learn Ruby.

 ---